 Different story in Alberta

 Alberta residents provided the highest Investor Sentiment Index scores with sentiment there reaching +30.

 Other provincial highlights:

 - Overall, Canadians are optimistic about their financial futures with nearly half of residents in every province reporting that they will be in a better financial position two years from now.

 - Ontario residents are less likely to feel on track with their current financial goals - 37 per cent compared with Quebec leading at 53 per cent followed by Manitoba and Saskatchewan at 47 per cent.

-BC residents (23 per cent) were most likely to say that they are behind on their financial goals and are unlikely to catch up.
+- BC residents (23 per cent) were most likely to say that they are behind on their financial goals and are unlikely to catch up.

-Atlantic Canadians were most likely to say that it is a good time to invest in stocks (31 per cent) and segregated funds (28 per cent).
+- Atlantic Canadians were most likely to say that it is a good time to invest in stocks (31 per cent) and segregated funds (28 per cent).

 About the Manulife Financial Investor Sentiment Index